guidok91/news-analyzer/README.md

 # Tweeter sentiment analysis

-This is a Python app to analyse the overall sentiment about a specific topic in Twitter.
+Python app to analyse the overall sentiment about a specific topic in Twitter using LLMs.

 The app:
-- Retrieves recent tweets from the [Twitter API](https://developer.twitter.com/en/docs/twitter-api) about a specified topic.
+- Retrieves recent tweets from the [Twitter API](https://developer.x.com/en/docs/x-api) about a specified topic.
-- Processes them with a LLM to get the overall sentiment about said topic.
+- Processes them with an LLM to get the overall sentiment about said topic.

 ## Running instructions